Nazmi-94/angram-js/README.md

 2/ Download the repository

-3/ Open the comand line and change the path to the folder you have downloaded
+3/ The dictionary is already attached in the folder but if your dictionary has a different path, then you need to change the path in index.js

-4/ The dictionary is already attached in the folder but if your dictionary has a different path, then you need to change the path in index.js
+4/ Open the comand line and change the direction to the folder you have downloaded

-5/ Type in node index.js
+5/ Type in the command-line: node index.js

 6/ You will be asked for the word you want check.
 You will get all the anagram from the dictionary.